Learn Python with Talk Python's 270 hours of courses

 08:51 But I got to where I felt like I had a lot of boilerplate that I added on top of that to get to that working app.

-08:57 And so when we joined up with Google, one of the things that I did was say, okay, I've got a lot of like boilerplate for things that I need to run this app.
+08:57 And so when we joined up with Google, one of the things that I did was, was say,

 09:08 And so at that point, I started looking around at all the web frameworks.

-09:12 And that's when I got introduced to starlette at the time.
+09:12 And that's when I got introduced to Starlette at the time.

-09:15 And just to give a little bit of a history, it was originally called Starlette because it was based on Starlette, just like all the other ASCII frameworks out there.
+09:15 And just to kind of, to give a little bit of a history, it was originally called Starlette because it was based on Starlette,

 09:31 But obviously there's very few letters in between that and Starlette.